Skip to main content

 should my twitter bio include keywords for search

-Yes — X's search indexes bio text, so including your niche or specialty (think 'UX designer', 'climate journalist', 'indie game dev') makes your profile discoverable when people search those terms.
-One or two specific terms beats a keyword-stuffed list that kills the readability.
+Yes — X's search indexes bio text, so including your niche or specialty (such as 'UX designer,' 'climate journalist,' or 'indie game dev') makes your profile discoverable when people search those terms.
+One or two specific terms beats a keyword-stuffed list that sacrifices readability.

-does a witty tone work for professional or B2B twitter accounts
+does a witty tone work for professional or b2b accounts

 Usually yes — a single sharp one-liner makes a professional bio far more memorable than a dry title and company name.
-The key is relevance: wit tied to your field reads as confident and approachable, not off-brand.
-A tax accountant with a sharp pun about numbers still looks credible.
+The key is relevance: wit tied to your field reads as confident and approachable.
+A tax accountant with a sharp pun about numbers still looks credible; a generic joke unrelated to work just reads as filler.